allisonlevine/lets-get-this-bread/README.md

 Learn more about Phaser: https://phaser.io/

 To download this project, download via git or zip!
+(By clicking on the green "Code <>" button up top)

 To get node: https://nodejs.org/en/download/ (download the installer for your system!)